 We’ve built a fire pit in our backyard at our last 2 homes.
 They cost less than $100.
 We thought a fire pit would be fun for the grandchildren to toast marshmallows and roast hot dogs.
 But it turned out that my husband and I enjoyed it just as much…for different reasons than the grandkids!
-As the sun goes down, we light the fire, and then my husband asks what the topic of the night should be.
-Sometimes, we talk about our dreams for ministry.
-Some nights, we talk about our concerns for our children and we pray for them.
-Other nights, we talk about our dream vacation ideas.
+As the sun went down, we lit the fire, and then my husband asked what the topic of the night should be.
+Sometimes, we talked about our dreams for ministry.
+Some nights, we talked about our concerns for our children and we prayed for them.
+Other nights, we talked about our dream vacation ideas.
 Try building a fire pit.
 You may be pleasantly surprised by the emotional intimacy you gain as a result!

 How about you?
 Do you have at least 2 deep friendships with other God-believing women?
-Do you have at least 2 women in your life who encourage you or make you laugh?
+Do you have at least 2 women in your life who encourage you, empathize with you, or make you laugh?
 We NEED each other!
-My husband cannot possibly meet all my relational needs.
+A husband cannot possibly meet all your relational needs.
 Men aren’t wired the same as women.
-In case you haven’t noticed.
-Most women need to talk about all the things happening in their lives, and we need listeners who will empathize with us!
-Most men are not wired to listen to a lengthy discussion and they generally aren’t wired to express a lot of empathy either.
+In case you haven’t noticed, most women need to talk about all the things happening in their lives, and we need listeners who will empathize with us!
+Most men are not wired to listen to a lengthy discussion, and they generally aren’t wired to express a lot of empathy either.
 But a good female friend can fill that void for you, and you can do the same for her.
 We need another woman to speak sweet words of empathy and encouragement in a way that most men just don’t understand.
 Proverbs 16:24 reminds us, “Gracious words are like a honeycomb, sweetness to the soul and health to the body.”

 So, be intentional about making some solid female friendships.
 Invite a woman from church or work to coffee.
 Be a good listener yourself.
 Ask her to tell you about herself, her children, her challenges, her successes, her spiritual giftings, her hobbies.
 Be a good listener.
 You’ll be on your way to developing a good friendship.